zeinabfarag/MovieApp/README.md

 Users are able to login using their email, github, or google account with the help of firebase.

-The app saves the users data using node.js and express.js to the MySQL database.
-The front-end of the application is done mainly using bootstrap and CSS. jQuery is used to manipulate the DOM making it a single page application.

 ## Technologies used